100 Photos That Kids Born After 2000 Will Never Understand

 Worshipping All Things Elvis (1950s)

-Helping Your Parents Pick Out Patterned Laminate Flooring for Their Kitchen (1950s)
+Helping Your Parents Pick Out Laminate Flooring for Their Kitchen (1950s)

-Before hardwood floors came back into fashion, patterned laminates were the pinnacle of home décor.
+Before hardwood floors came back into fashion, patterned laminates were the pinnacle of home décor in the ’50s.
 Inexpensive, easy to install, and impervious to even the messiest spills, virtually everyone you knew had these plasticky floors in their kitchen.

 Proudly Wearing a Letterman Jacket (1950s)

 If you wanted to show your school pride in the ’50s, there was no better way to do so than by wearing your letterman jacket around town.
-And if you were a girl, you might be lucky enough to have your boyfriend lend you his.
-For more ’50s romance, check out 40 Old-Fashioned Relationship Tips That Still Apply Today.
+And if you didn’t have one, maybe your boyfriend would lend you his.

 Thinking Marilyn Monroe Was the Epitome of Glamour (1950s)

-Even before she went platinum and breathily extolled the virtues of diamonds, you thought Marilyn Monroe was the most glamorous girl you’d ever seen.
+Even before she went platinum and breathily extolled the virtues of diamonds as female confidants, everyone in the ’50s thought Marilyn Monroe was the most glamorous woman they’d ever seen.
 From her auburn waves to her curvy shape, she was peak ’50s perfection.

 Hanging Out in Your Parents’ Sunken Living Room (1950s)